sbakiu/immoscout-bot/README.md

 $ export BOT_TOKEN=<TELEGRAM_BOT_TOKEN>
 ```

-From telegram you are going to need also a chat id, which in the id of your chat with the bot.
+From Telegram it is also needed a chat id, i.e. the id of your chat with the bot.
-Write a couple of dummy messages to the bot you just created and run this command:
+After writing a couple of dummy messages to the bot, run this command to get the id:
 ```
 $ curl https://api.telegram.org/bot<YourBOTToken>/getUpdates
 ```

-Look for the `chat` object in the message you will get.
-It is something along the lines:
+The `chat` object in the message looks something along the lines:
 ```
 {
-    "update_id":8393,
+    "update_id": 8393,
-    "message":{
+    "message": {
-        "message_id":3,
+        "message_id": 3,
-        "from":{"id":7474,"first_name":"AAA"},
+        "from": {"id": 7474, "first_name": "AAA"},
-        "chat":{"id":,"title":""},
+        "chat": {"id": "<TELEGRAM_BOT_CHAT_ID>", "title": ""},
-        "date":25497,
+        "date": 25497,
-        "new_chat_participant":{
+        "new_chat_participant": {
-            "id":71,"first_name":"NAME","username":"YOUR_BOT_NAME"
+            "id": 71, "first_name": "NAME", "username": "YOUR_BOT_NAME"
         }
     }
 }
 ```

-After you have found the chat id, export it:
+After finding the chat id, export it:
 ```
 $ export CHAT_ID=<TELEGRAM_BOT_CHAT_ID>
 ```